 Keep in mind that travel agencies are businesses.
 They cannot afford to work for nothing.
-If you buy only a TL50 cheap flight, and the agency earns only a TL5 commission, they simply cannot spend hours helping you to plan your trip.
-They’ll go bankrupt.

-If you plan to use a travel agency, it’s best (if possible) to ask only one agency to do everything you want done, rather than asking various agencies to arrange various parts of your trip.
-You become a more valuable client to the agency, they can afford to provide more help (including providing some services for free that they might normall charge for), and they’ll have a better grasp on all aspects of your trip and can often make it run smoother, especially if you need to make changes.
-And it’s simpler for you.
+If you plan to use a travel agency, it's best (if possible) to ask only one agency to do everything you want done, rather than asking various agencies to arrange various parts of your trip.
+You become a more valuable client to the agency, they can afford to provide more help (including providing some services for free that they might normal charge for), and they'll have a better grasp on all aspects of your trip and can often make it run smoother, especially if you need to make changes.
+And it's simpler for you.

 Some travelers ask several agencies to quote prices for the same trip in order to compare.
 It makes sense, but agencies rarely quote individual prices because of confidential arrangements with service providers.
 They charge by the complete trip.